-Tuna Pasta Salad features whole wheat macaroni, hard-boiled eggs, both sweet and dill pickles, and fresh dill in a lightened-up dressing of mayonnaise and Greek yogurt!
+Tuna Pasta Salad features whole wheat macaroni, hard-boiled eggs, both sweet and dill pickles, and fresh dill in a lightened-up dressing of mayonnaise and Greek yogurt.
+This creamy, classic tuna macaroni salad is the BEST!

 Tuna Pasta Salad is one of those quick, easy recipes that I've loved since I was a kid.
 Growing up, this was a common lunch at our house on Saturday or Sunday afternoons, and as such, that's often when I find myself making it for my own family.
-That being said, it's also great as a weeknight dinner (particularly when you're overdue on a grocery store run and down to basic pantry staples) and it's perfect for Fridays during Lent which, for some of us, is coming up in a few short weeks.
+That being said, it's also great as a weeknight dinner (particularly when you're overdue on a grocery store run and down to basic pantry staples), and it's perfect to enjoy on the patio when the weather is warm.

 I make my Tuna Pasta Salad the same way my mama always did...simple and classic but with a few twists to make it healthier and, in my humble opinion, even more flavorful.